mahyarnajibi/SNIPER/README.md

 ```
 However, if you plan to run the detector on multiple images, please consider using the provided multi-process and multi-batch ```main_test``` module.

-You can also test the provided SNIPER model based on the ```MobileNetV2``` architecture by passing the provided config file as follows:
+You can also test the provided SNIPER model based on the ```MobileNetV2``` architecture trained on the COCO dataset by passing the provided config file as follows:
 ```
 python demo.py --cfg configs/faster/sniper_mobilenetv2_e2e.yml
 ```